firebase/quickstart-flutter/firestore/README.md

 ### Run the App Web

+Don't forget to run `flutterfire configure` to set up your app's FirebaseOptions

 In order to display images without a CORS exception, use the --web-renderer html flag:
 `flutter run -d chrome --web-renderer html`